IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Once you've joined a federation the list of IdPs in the dropdown can be quite long!
 If you're curious how many are in the list you could try something like this: ``curl https://dataverse.example.edu/Shibboleth.sso/DiscoFeed | jq '.[].entityID' | wc -l``

 Joining the federation alone is not enough.
-For the InCommon Federation, one must `apply for Research and Scholarship entity category approval <https://spaces.at.internet2.edu/display/federation/Service+provider+-+apply+for+Research+and+Scholarship+category>` and minimally your identity management group must release the attributes listed below to either the service provider (Dataverse instance) or optimally to all R&S service providers.
+For the InCommon Federation, one must `apply for Research and Scholarship entity category approval <https://spaces.at.internet2.edu/display/federation/Service+provider+-+apply+for+Research+and+Scholarship+category>`_ and minimally your identity management group must release the attributes listed below to either the service provider (Dataverse instance) or optimally to all R&S service providers.
+See also https://refeds.org/category/research-and-scholarship

+When Dataverse does not receive :ref:`shibboleth-attributes` it needs, users see a confusing message.
+In the User Guide there is a section called :ref:`fix-shib-login` that attempts to explain the R&S situation as simply as possible and also links back here for more technical detail.

 .. _shibboleth-attributes: